 I just went shopping a few hours ago.
 This time was rather noteworthy as I’m just now back on the extended release form of propranolol (beta blocker that works for me).
 The idiots that decide the formulary for the Medicare part D prescription plan (which I pay for– and get the highest coverage possible) opted to cut out the extended release versions of generic meds.
 GENERICS !
 That stuff that was free (for the past 4 years) if ordered through the preferred mail order pharmacy every 3 months is now $75 per month.
-Each.
 In addition to the other stuff I have to pay out of pocket for, now there’s this.
-And the premium – I’m paying for the privilege of not having good coverage.
+And the premium – I’m paying for the privilege of not having good coverage (which will change next time I can change plans).
 I spent a LOT of time comparing Part D plans…. they all chopped the extended release of many meds (my main seizure med was cut back to the regular release unless I fork over another $75/month for that; that regular release works OK for me)- as well as muscle relaxants, nausea meds, clonazepam

 (even though it’s used for the dysautonomia, and adjunct to seizures- which is its original classification as an anticonvulsant- it’s a benzodiazepine, which are considered bad news for the usual Medicare population, so it’s not covered…. can’t depend on a doctor to know what his/her patient needs), and the inaccessible forms of insulin that would be huge problems with the ‘donut hole’ where coverage stops until another level of out of pocket costs is met.
 So I get the stuff that has been around since T. Rexes roamed the earth (but thanks to Walmart, I have an option that I can get if I fiddle with my budget for other things- can’t NOT have insulin).
 Sigh.
 Grumble.
 Arggghhhh. 😦 I worked 20+ years to give good care as an RN… and now, I’m getting bottom of the barrel stuff.
 But, at least I’m not eating cat food like some people resort to. 😮